Dive Gizo - For the most diverse and exciting diving in the world

 I'm a non diver - what can I do?:

 There are a number of very nice walks along the coast, or village tours near-by.
 If you are a snorkeller, we will drop you off at a nice island prior to the divers going to a site.
-Maybe a scenic coastal truck tour to traditional villages or find a good book and kick back and relax at FATBOYS resort and restaurant.
+Perhaps a morning of bird watching appeals or finding a good book and kick back and relax at FATBOYS resort and restaurant.

 © Copyright 2006 - Dive Gizo